rhit-armstrjj/JrDesn-Vehicle-Project/README.md

 ### Python Usage

 To run the program you can just run `python ./python/main.py`.
 However, if you are editing CSS, I would recommend using `textual run ./python/main.py` because that allows for live-viewing changes.

+If you want to debug textual, run `textual console` in one terminal, and then open in another terminal `textual run --dev ./python/main.py`.
+This will give you a live console from Textual.

 ## Technologies Used